garyfleming/product-engineering/estimates.md

 ---

+## _When a software delivery group is forced to estimate tasks, this tends to trap them in an environment of obligation without responsibility.
+And often the person demanding these estimates finds themself in the very same trap._
+## -- JB Rainsberger

+---

 # 42.5

 ^ Anyway, back to 42.5 minutes.
 We've established some external constraints (someone will kick me off stage eventually), but why do you think I'll finish on time?
 What information is that based on?
+Is it just that I put it in the title?
 Let me drip feed you a few things

+---

+# 42.5

 * I claim I've never gone over a talk time in the past.
 Not even by a few seconds.
 * You've seen me talk before and the last claim is true in your experience.